 Prelaunch Check List:

-There are 7 actions you should take prior to quitting your current job, and pursing your business full-time.
+There are 7 actions you should take before quitting your current job and pursuing your business full-time.

-1. Leverage Company Training Programs: Participate in company-sponsored training programs to cultivate skills that will contribute to your professional development.
+Leverage Company Training Programs: Participate in company-sponsored training programs to cultivate skills that contribute to your professional development.

-2. Access Free Resources: Organizations like SCORE, SBDC and many local economic development centers offer traings, workshops and mentorship that can help you build plans, and acquire the knowledge you need to successfully launch and scale your business.
+Access Free Resources: Organizations like SCORE, SBDC, and many local economic development centers offer training, workshops, and mentorship that can help you develop plans and acquire the knowledge you need to launch and scale your business successfully.

 The Entrepreneur's Journey: Rewards and Challenges

 Entrepreneurship is not for the faint of heart.
 Many people start on the entrepreneurial journey only to later decide that they prefer being employees.
-Know that if you try entrepreneurialism and it does not work out, you can always re-enter the labor market.
+If you try entrepreneurialism and it does not work out, you can always re-enter the labor market.
 Every new experience is an opportunity for growth, self-discovery, and self-mastery.
 The best way to determine if you are ready to leave your current job and go all in on your own business is to do the prep work listed above.
-It will help ensure you look at things from a big-picture perspective and think through the various factors essential for your success.
+It will help you look at things from a big-picture perspective and consider the essential factors for success.

 As an executive coach and small business consultant, I guide small business owners and business professionals in achieving their professional and business goals.